f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 * Unlawful interference
 * Downed aircraft

-In the Speech and Command strings, variables can be used to substitute in ADS-B data for the aircraft:
+In the Speech and Command strings, variables can be used to substitute in data from the ADS-B table for the aircraft:

 * ${icao},
-* ${flight}
+* ${callsign}
 * ${aircraft}
 * ${latitude}
 * ${longitude}